CS4641-Group52/Heart-Disease-Risk-Project/index.md

   <img src="heatmap_cor.png" width="450" />
 </p>

 Initially, there did not appear to be any extremely strong correlation of any particular feature with heart-disease.
 Out of all the continuous features, "thalach," which represents the maximum heart-rate achieved by the patient, seemed to be most strongly correlated with heart disease.
-Looking at the histogram below, we can see that plotting this feature gives a roughly normal distribution, which appears to be slighly normal.
+Looking at the histogram below, we can see that plotting this feature gives a roughly normal distribution.
 However, it does appear to be skewed left.
 In order to help visualize the correlation, we also created a scatter plot, and separated the data points by the target value.
 Clearly, the higher the maximum heart rate achieved, the more likely the target value is to be 1 (heart-disease present).

 <p align="center">
   <img src="thalach_hist.png" width="300" />